Save the Date

 The workshop is held at UW South Campus Center.
 All participants receive copies of a workshop handbook and four highly acclaimed publications concerning teaching methods, career advancement and lab management.
 The workshop includes two catered lunches and ends with a wine and cheese reception for participants and faculty.

-Applications for the 2017 Future Faculty Fellows Workshop are now being accepted: Apply Here
+Applications for the 2018 Future Faculty Fellows Workshop will open soon.

 For more information on the workshop please contact